Run attended and unattended UI flows

 When running attended, UI flows will use an existing Windows user session.

-When you add a UI flow to a flow, you can choose whether you want your UI flow to run attended or unattended.
+When you add a UI flow to a cloud flow, you can choose whether you want your UI flow to run attended or unattended.
 Here are some key differences between attended and unattended runs:

 To run unattended UI flows, the target machine needs to be available with all users signed out.